dbeley/rym-userscripts/README.md

 # rym-userscripts

-Some userscripts for RateYourMusic.
+Some rateyourmusic userscripts.

-- `song-charts.user.js`: add buttons to download song charts as CSV or plain text.
+- `song-charts.user.js`: add buttons to download song charts in CSV or plain text.

-- `album-charts.user.js`: add buttons to download album charts as CSV or plain text.
+- `album-charts.user.js`: add buttons to download album charts in CSV or plain text.

 ![preview](docs/userscript_buttons.png)

 You can configure RYM charts to display up to 100 elements at once in the chart settings.

-In order to load all the images you will have to scroll to the bottom of the page, otherwise the CSV export will contain some blank images.
+In order to load all the images you will have to scroll to the bottom of the page, otherwise the CSV export will contain some blank images URLs.

 - `retain-filters-on-chart-links.user.js`: retain filters on the chart links present in the page.